dataprivacymemo/dataprivacymemo.github.io/content/posts/2025-04-24-case-ftc-v-google-youtube-case-template.md

 ## Broader impact

 The settlement forced an industry-wide re-evaluation of data collection practices.
 Content creators faced mandatory age verification mechanisms, while tech platforms were compelled to increase transparency in their data usage and advertising strategies.

-## Precedent and impact

-This case established a critical precedent for children's online privacy, signaling the FTC's willingness to take decisive action against platforms that prioritize data collection over user protection.

-The YouTube settlement exposed the complex mechanisms of digital surveillance, serving as a stark reminder that platforms must prioritize user privacy, especially when children are involved.